 Surrounded by mountainous peaks covered with luxurious vegetation, the Palace and its buildings were grouped in an amphitheater covering an area of about 8 ha (20 acres).

-The architectural ensemble which is embellished with gardens, basins, and fountains comprised the following:
+The architectural ensemble, which is embellished with gardens, basins, and fountains, comprises the following:

 the royal residence, the Palace itself, that Henry 1 used as a principal residence until he died in 1820

 the administrative buildings (State Council, Palace of Ministries, Royal Mint, library)